 Other uses of tesoro in Italian

-Tesoro in Italian has different meanings.
-We’ve seen the most common one, as in treasure chest.
-Generally speaking though, tesoro also means something or someone that is very valuable.
+Tesoro in Italian has several meanings.
+We’ve seen the most common, as in treasure chest.
+In general, however, tesoro also means something or someone that is very valuable.

 I miei figli sono i miei tesori.

 Not only that, but tesoro is also used as a term of endearment, such as sweetheart or honey.
 For example, an Italian mother might call her son or daughter tesoro.
 Children are often addressed by their parents with affectionate nicknames to emphasize how much they are loved and valued.

 Tesoro, mi andresti a prendere uno scatolone vuoto in soffitta?